 It is perfectly possible to design your own libraries that replace or extend these basic files and to include these libraries instead.
-It is not recommended, though, to edit polycode.fmt orlhs2TeX.fmt files directly.
+It is not recommended, though, to edit polycode.fmt or lhs2TeX.fmt files directly.
 If you are not satisfied with some of the default definitions, create your own file to redefine selected parts.
 This way, if lhs2TeX is updated, you will still be able to benefit from improvements and changes in the 'prelude' files.

 It is possible to use lhs2T_EX in a setup where a T_EX document is split into several files.
-In this case, each of the files will be processed separately by lhs2T_EX, so you should must include polycode.fmt (or lhs2TeX.fmt) in every single source file.
+In this case, each of the files will be processed separately by lhs2T_EX, so you have to include polycode.fmt (or lhs2TeX.fmt) in every single source file.

-WARNING: Note that both polycode.fmt and lhs2TeX.fmt contain lhs2TEX directives, and therefore cannot be included using TEX or LATEX include mechanisms such as \input or \usepackage.
+WARNING: Note that both polycode.fmt and lhs2TeX.fmt contain lhs2TeX directives, and therefore cannot be included using TeX or LATeX include mechanisms such as \input or \usepackage.